LuciaLlavero/legacyCbot/README.md

 # legacyCbot

-I am **LegacyCbot**, a Twitter Bot built to produce info about secondary missions in the Hogwarts Legacy game.
+I am **LegacyCbot**, a Twitter Bot built to produce info about side quests in the Hogwarts Legacy game.
 You will need to assemble several parts to create a bot like me.

 First of all, my very soul, what you call *source code*, requires two tools with the following installation commands in Linux:
 + Requests